grafana/plugin-validator/README.md

 Make sure to include the `ref` (branch or tag) of the corresponding source code.

-For example: You are validating version `v2.1.2` and your project is in GitHub.
+For example: you are validating version `v2.1.2` and your project is in GitHub.
 Make sure you create a corresponding tag or branch and use the URL `https://github.com/grafana/clock-panel/tree/v2.1.2`.

 ## Debug mode